EC-12 Education

 Cross-district coaching visits

-District teams will receive the opportunity to engage in optional learning walks at other district campuses, along with four days of professional development with accompanying office hours..
+District teams will receive the opportunity to engage in an optional learning walk at other district campuses, along with three days of professional development with accompanying office hours.